amazon-archives/aws-ai-tracking-bot/README.md

 ## LexWebUi

 This component is responsible for providing a web based interface to interact with Lex.
-It is incorporated as a submodule and presented as an iframe in the dashboard-app.
+It is incorporated as an npm component and presented in a div element in the dashboard-app.
 The LexWebUi can be used as a component in other chat based applications.
+See the aws-lex-web-ui component.

 ## dashboard-app

 Provides a sample dashboard generating simple radial pie charts to show progress towards goals specified in the tracking bot model.
 The dashboard-app presents results based on categories defined in the model.
-It also presents the LexWebUi as an IFrame to allow easy user interaction.
+It also presents the LexWebUi in a div element to allow easy user interaction.

 ## TrackingBot-aws-my-sample-app-android